 Remember, don’t be overly critical of your loved one if he or she has fallen for telemarketing or other financial scams.
 Con artists are very good at what they do and often prey on the elderly who are lonely and enjoy having someone to talk to.

 If your loved one has been victimized in these ways, report actual or attempted fraud to the National Fraud Information Center, 800-876-7060.
 That information will be transmitted to law enforcement agencies.
 Change the elder’s phone number if con artists call repeatedly, and change his or her bank account or credit card numbers if they have fallen into the hands of thieves.
-Contact Live Free Home Health Care for further information on how to protect your loved ones from elder abuse.
+Contact Live Free Home Health Care, a dedicated provider of home care in Plymouth and the surrounding areas, for further information on how to protect your loved ones from financial abuse.